 Instagram launched Instagram Stories back in August 2016 as a way to compete with the look and feel of Snapchat.
 So far, it looks like they are here to stay.

 If you’re a social media coordinator or content manager, it can often be hard to know where to put your focus with only so many hours in the day.
 So should you, or shouldn’t you add Instagram Stories to your ongoing list of responsibilities?
 If you haven’t gotten on board yet, here’s a few things to consider:

 You don’t have to go out and create brand new content for Instagram Stories.
 Repurpose the content you’re already sharing on your channels with a fun twist.
 Trying to decide between which photo is better for Instagram?
 Throw them both up in a Story and use the poll feature.
 Show off the new video you’ve finished with a short teaser.
 If you’re already posting content daily on Facebook and Instagram, you’ve got lots to work with to incorporate into your Stories.

 Drive Link Clicks

 Instagram has finally added a feature where you can add links for your organic posts, other than just in your bio!
 This is reason enough alone to get started.
-(Note you can only add a swipe up feature if you have 10,000 or more followers or are a verified account).
 Have a new blog post?
 Throw up one slide promoting it with a link.
 Want people to download your new app?
 Promote it in your Instagram Story.
 Since Instagram Stories show up both at the top and throughout the Instagram feed, there’s a better chance your fans will catch your Story before they see your Instagram posts.
 Combined with the loss of organic reach that Facebook is seeing, especially for article posts, you don’t want to miss out on these eyeballs and possible click-throughs to your owned content channels.